Rules change. Uniforms turn into space suits. Stadium capacities quadruple. But bad officiating—ah, that is college football’s one constant…

 (That’s 13,000, not 7,500.)

-The lede in the AP story on the game that ran in paper’s across the country: “Many of those 13,000 fans who watched the Auburn Tigers dedicate a new stadium Thursday will contend for days to come that the timer’s gun robbed the home team of a victory over the plucky ‘Gators of Florida.”
+The lede in the AP story on the game that ran in papers across the country: “Many of those 13,000 fans who watched the Auburn Tigers dedicate a new stadium Thursday will contend for days to come that the timer’s gun robbed the home team of a victory over the plucky ‘Gators of Florida.”

-Auburn students obviously wanted it bad.
+Auburn students wanted it bad, for obvious, still painful reasons.

 “One doesn’t really see the necessity of such an object (a scoreboard) until he views a football game without one to refer to every few minutes,” the Plainsman wrote in 1941 after the Tigers shut out Louisiana Tech at home early in the season.

 Six weeks later, there it was: Sixteen feet high, 40 feet wide.
 Concrete.
 Wood.
 Steel.
 Score.
 Downs.
 Yardage.
-And most important: Time.
+And most important: TIME.

 It was, so the joke went, the best working time piece on campus, clocks in the classrooms being notoriously unreliable back in the day.